Fitness (biology): Change in genotype frequencies due to selection

 where the last approximation holds for $s\ll 1$.
 In other words, the fitter genotype's frequency grows approximately logistically.

 History

 The British sociologist Herbert Spencer coined the phrase "survival of the fittest" in his 1864 work Principles of Biology to characterise what Charles Darwin had called natural selection.

-The British biologist J.B.S.
+The British-Indian biologist J.B.S.
 Haldane was the first to quantify fitness, in terms of the modern evolutionary synthesis of Darwinism and Mendelian genetics starting with his 1924 paper A Mathematical Theory of Natural and Artificial Selection.
 The next further advance was the introduction of the concept of inclusive fitness by the British biologist W.D.
 Hamilton in 1964 in his paper on The Genetical Evolution of Social Behaviour.

 Genetic load

 Genetic load measures the average fitness of a population of individuals, relative either to a theoretical genotype of optimal fitness, or relative to the most fit genotype actually present in the population.
 Consider n genotypes $\mathbf{A} _1 \dots \mathbf{A} _n$, which have the fitnesses $w_1 \dots w_n$ and the genotype frequencies $p_1 \dots p_n$ respectively.
 Ignoring frequency-dependent selection, then genetic load ($L$) may be calculated as:

 Genetic load may increase when deleterious mutations, migration, inbreeding, or outcrossing lower mean fitness.
 Genetic load may also increase when beneficial mutations increase the maximum fitness against which other mutations are compared; this is known as the substitutional load or cost of selection.